 - 2 teaspoons ground cinnamon

-- ½ teaspoon ground nutmeg
+- 1/2 teaspoon ground nutmeg

-- ½ teaspoon ground cloves
+- 1/2 teaspoon ground cloves

-- ½ teaspoon salt
+- 1/2 teaspoon salt

-Preheat oven to 350°F. Line two baking sheets with parchment paper.
+- Preheat oven to 350°F. Line two baking sheets with parchment paper.

-In a large bowl using a hand-held mixer or a stand mixer with paddle attachment, beat the butter with the granulated sugar and brown sugar until blended.
+- In a large bowl using a hand-held mixer or a stand mixer with paddle attachment, beat the butter with the granulated sugar and brown sugar until blended.

-In a separate bowl, stir together the flour, baking powder, baking soda, cinnamon, nutmeg, cloves and salt.
+- In a separate bowl, stir together the flour, baking powder, baking soda, cinnamon, nutmeg, cloves, and salt.

-Add the wet ingredients to the dry ingredients.
+- Add the wet ingredients to the dry ingredients.
 Mix together with a large spoon or rubber spatula until combined.

-Drop the dough by heaping tablespoonfuls onto the prepared baking sheets.
+- Drop the dough by heaping tablespoonfuls onto the prepared baking sheets.
 Slightly flatten each one as the cookies will not spread very much in the oven.

-To make the cinnamon sugar topping, combine the granulated sugar and cinnamon in a small bowl.
+- To make the cinnamon sugar topping, combine the granulated sugar and cinnamon in a small bowl.
 Sprinkle the mixture evenly over the cookies.

 © Everyday Easy Eats.
 All photos and content are copyright protected.
 Please do not use any of my recipes, text or images without prior permission.